jiayihu/blog/src/articles/github-comments.md

 ## Conclusion

-So far I'm satistied of this setup.
-I don't expect my blog to receive a huge number of comments and I write about tech topics, threfore the readers are likely to have a GitHub account.
+So far I'm satisfied with this setup.
+I don't expect my blog to receive a huge number of comments and I write about tech topics, therefore the readers are likely to have a GitHub account.

-A point of improvement would be allowing to post comments on the blog without leaving the page, but also without an OAuth application.
+A point of improvement would be the possibility of posting comments on the blog without leaving the page, but also without an OAuth application.
 The latter would require an authorization, such as when you sign up using Facebook or Twitter.

 Let me know what are your thoughts.